Vedarutvija/Chatbot-web/README.md

 **WEBSITE & CHATBOT DEVELOPMENT**

+Deployment of the chatbot: The chatbot uses 3 different kinds of data resources to give out responses,
+1. CSV file,
+2. JSON file,
-Deployment of the chatbot: The chatbot uses 3 different kinds of data resources to give out responses, 1.
-CSV file, 3.
-JSON file, 3.
-Open AI API.
-The bot uses the GPT LLM to provide when the answers does not match from other 2 resources.
+3. Open AI API.
+The bot uses the GPT LLM to provide when the answers do not match from other 2 resources.

-This type of Chatbot will be used when the startups handle different domain's data in parallel
+Use case: This type of Chatbot will be used when the startups handle different domains' data in parallel

 Install dependencies
 ```